wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.1 =
+* Improved frontend widget display CSS with percentage-based element widths
+* Added business address display option to widget functionality
+* Cleaned up Widget UI: Added toggle option panels
+* Cleaned up options panel UI: Added metaboxes to hold content; fixed typo in introduction; added like box for WordImpressed
+* Improved how scripts are loaded in the WordPress admin panel by only loaded them on the pages needed
+* Coming soon: Premium Add-ons!
+Themes, New Features and More.

 = 1.0 =
 * Initial plugin release - Special thanks to the Yelp It plugin for kickstarting this widget